maneesh8123/https---github.com-maneesh8123-Realtime-Face-Recognition/README.md

 A new Flutter project.

-This is a mobile app for recognize faces from CAMERA.
+This is a mobile app for recognizing faces from CAMERA.

 # PACKAGES USED